MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/mediaset/mediaset-exportfile-method.md

 ## Return Value
 *Count*
 &emsp;Type: [Integer](../integer/integer-data-type.md)
-The number of exported elements.If you omit this optional return value and the operation does not execute successfully, a runtime error will occur.
+The number of exported elements.
+If you omit this optional return value and the operation does not execute successfully, a runtime error will occur.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)